hfinkel/lfort/docs/RAVFrontendAction.rst

 ASTConsumer is an interface used to write generic actions on an AST, regardless of how the AST was produced.
-ASTConsumer provides many different entry points, but for our use case the only one needed is HandleTranslationUnit, which is called with the ASTContext for the translation unit.
+ASTConsumer provides many different entry points, but for our use case the only one needed is HandleProgram, which is called with the ASTContext for the translation unit.

 ::

       class FindNamedClassConsumer : public lfort::ASTConsumer {
       public:
-        virtual void HandleTranslationUnit(lfort::ASTContext &Context) {
+        virtual void HandleProgram(lfort::ASTContext &Context) {
           // Traversing the translation unit decl via a RecursiveASTVisitor
           // will visit all nodes in the AST.
-          Visitor.TraverseDecl(Context.getTranslationUnitDecl());
+          Visitor.TraverseDecl(Context.getProgramDecl());
         }
       private:
         // A RecursiveASTVisitor implementation.